Mintbase/gitbook-docs/dev/read-data/mintbase-graph.md

 #### GetTokenById

-Query to retrieve an specific nft/Token
+Query to retrieve a specific nft/Token

 you need tokenId , and contractAddress\
 **ex:**\